yoocky/koa-start-kit/README.md

-# koa2-start-kit
+# koa-start-kit
-koa2 start kit is an opinionated boilerplate for web development built on top of Node.js, koa2.
+koa start kit is an opinionated boilerplate for web development built on top of Node.js, koa2.
 Containing modern web development tools such as gulp, Babel , less, jade, jadeTemplete, browserify, Babel and Browsersync nodemon.
 Helping you to stay productive following the best practices.
 A solid starting point for both professionals and newcomers to the industry.

 ## Npm scripts